Spring Lake, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 28.19 mi of roadways, of which 26.06 mi were maintained by the municipality and 2.13 mi by Monmouth County.

 No major roads pass through the borough, with the most significant routes being minor county roads such as County Route 18.
 Route 71 is accessible in bordering Spring Lake Heights.
 The Garden State Parkway and Interstate 195 are accessible in neighboring Wall Township.

 Public transportation

-NJ Transit offers train service at the Spring Lake station on the North Jersey Coast Line via Newark Penn Station to Secaucus Junction, Penn Station New York and Hoboken Terminal.
+NJ Transit offers passenger train service at the Spring Lake station.
+Commuter service is provided on the North Jersey Coast Line, offering express and local service.
+Diesel service operates from Hoboken Terminal to Bay Head station.
+Electric service operates from New York Penn Station to Long Branch station, where the electrified portion of the line ends.
+Mid-line stations include Newark Penn Station, Newark Liberty International Airport Station, and Secaucus Junction.

 NJ Transit bus service is available between the borough and Philadelphia on the 317 route, with local service offered on the 830 route.